awalder/Pathtracer/README.md

 Purpose of this project is to create pathtracer taking advantage of the RT-cores present in (currently) latest generation NVIDIA graphics cards.
 This naturally limits support only to RTX-20xx series.
 NVIDIA drivers 425.31 begun supporting VK_NVX_raytracing extensions on Pascal graphics cards but I have not tested this.
+Currently requires Vulkan SDK to build and run.

+A short video demonstration https://youtu.be/MpXvojB6lLM

 ## <a name="Building"></a> Building
 This reposity contains everything required to build the project.
 So far only VS2017 have been tested.